 - Poor Work-Life Balance

-Instead of getting more work done, increased workload results in overwhelmed workers more prone to committing mistakes.
-Further, overall quality may be at risk, and errors can prompt extra production costs for the company.
+Instead of getting more work accomplished, increased workload results in overwhelmed workers, making them more prone to committing mistakes.
+Further, overall quality may be at risk, and errors can prompt extra production costs for the firm.

 How does workload cause stress?
 Often, tired staff members face more stress that may affect their production and cause physical and mental health problems.
 Stressed employees may not always focus on or tend to their responsibilities.
 In effect, an excessive workload may cause more issues such as depression and conditions such as high blood pressure.